rbt-lang/rbt-proto/doc/introduction.rst

 enough to make interesting parsers.
 We need to expand the parser interface to provide some hooks by which two parsers could be chained together.

-We make the interface composable by having a parser emit a list of strings instead of a boolean value.
+We make the interface composable by having a parser emit not a boolean value, but a list of strings.
 Specifically, our parser recognizes all *prefixes* of the input string that match a certain pattern, and returns a list of the respective *suffixes*.
 Thus, when the parser does not recognize the input string or any of its prefixes, it returns an empty list.
 When the parser recognizes the whole string, but not any if its prefixes, it returns a list